 General Potter was unimpressed with Major Campbell's arguments.
 As he later explained, "We don't want people dying on the way home."
 Aware that the American general was not about to give in on the issue, Campbell referred the issue to Colonel Benenson at Incirlik.
 Finding that the CTF operations officer sided with Potter's position and convinced that deploying the ATH forward of Silopi would be a serious error, Benenson turned to the EUCOM surgeon, who then appealed directly to General Shalikashvili.
 Deferring to his medical experts, Shalikashvili directed that the hospital remain at Silopi and focus its support on the coalition forces.
-Major Campbell thus won the first round, but his problems with the PROVIDE COMFORT medical units were only beginning.51 them to leave their equipment and supplies behind and utilize the medical package at Incirlik.
+Major Campbell thus won the first round, but his problems with the PROVIDE COMFORT medical units were only beginning.

+Like others, the Air Force medical personnel found some aspects of their deployment frustrating.
+When notified of the move, they had taken care to inventory and reinforce their own ATH package at RAF Lakenheath.
+But with airlift space limited and a similar package available in Turkey, EUCOM had directed them to leave their equipment and supplies behind and utilize the medical package at Incirlik.
 They were not pleased.
 In the language of an infantryman, Major Campbell reported that it was "like two rucksacks with the same equipment in it.
 If one is yours, somehow you are convinced it fits you better.
 You don't want someone else's."
 Matters were not helped by the fact that the Incirlik package, which had supported PROVEN FORCE, had an incomplete inventory, with some expired drugs, and had not been properly cleaned since the previous operation.
-52